KULeuven-CS/Genetic-Algorithms/README.md

 Please **star** this repository if you found its content useful!

 This document comes as is, without any warranties.

+### Printing

 The paper size of this document is A5 to allow easy side-by-side printing.
+The file `print.tex` arranges the pages to be printed properly.
+However, because this requires the compiled pdf `main.pdf`, it cannot be automatically generated here.
+You are required to clone the repository locally, compile `main.tex` followed by compiling `print.tex`.

 ## Papers